Is climate change happening?

 Future temperature increases will depend on natural changes in climate and the volume of greenhouse gases being released into the atmosphere.
 Average global temperatures will continue to rise if greenhouse emissions continue at their current rate.
 Though some regions, such as the Arctic, will warm at a faster rate than others.

-Photographs of glaciers taken years apart show that many of the world’s glaciers are melting and in retreat.
-As well as melting valley glaciers ice sheets are also in retreat at the Arctic.
-The increase in global temperatures is causing widespread melting of ice.
+Photographs of glaciers taken years apart show that many of the world’s glaciers are melting and retreating.
+As well as melting valley glaciers, ice sheets are also in retreat in the Arctic.
+The increase in global temperatures is causing the widespread melting of ice.

 The time-lapse video below shows the retreat of Chile’s Jorge Montt Glacier between 2010 and 2011.
 The video shows the withdrawal of nearly a mile in a year.